 The Hudgens Early Education Center is already recognized as delivering a high level of education and care, recently earning a 3-star quality rating from Bright from the Start.
 “This 3-star rating is earned by only 10% of the early childhood centers in Georgia,” according to Olson.
 Quality Rated is Georgia’s system to determine, improve and communicate the quality of programs that provide child care.
 From its opening, the Center has followed best practices in Early Childhood Education.
 The Center has been recognized by Georgia Partnership for Excellence in Education for modeling best practices in early education.

-Contribuing to the 3-star rating are the exceptional programs, faculty and facility design in the 26,000 sq. foot Hudgens Center.
-In addition to highly skilled, certified teachers, The Hudgens Center serves as a hands-on “apprenticeship” learning environment for students in the College’s Early Childhood Care and Education degree, diploma and certificate programs.
+Contributing to the 3-star rating are the exceptional programs, faculty and facility design in the 26,000 sq. foot Hudgens Center.
+In addition to highly-skilled, certified teachers, The Hudgens Center serves as a hands-on “apprenticeship” learning environment for students in the College’s Early Childhood Care and Education degree, diploma and certificate programs.
 Following best practices in early childhood education, the Center often pilots programs for the Georgia Department of Early Care and Learning.

 Mary Beth Byerly, vice president, institutional advancement at Gwinnett Tech, celebrates the United Way and Gwinnett Tech partnership over the past decade around this child development center.
 “We have similar missions – to help ensure children are successful – and for Gwinnett Tech, to train teachers and influence the lives of these children.”